raphaeljcm/radiologia-newton/README.md

 npm install or yarn add
 ```

-3. Make sure to add your ipv4 address on this file, and also pay attention to the port, **it has to be the same that you are going to add on .env file of the server project!**
+3. Make sure to add your **private** ipv4 address on this file, and also pay attention to the port, **it has to be the same that you are going to add on .env file of the server project!**

 ```shellscript
 export const api = axios.create({